 Description of the Indicator

-This indicator examines the percentage of bridges that are in poor health, as well as the total number of bridges.
-This indicator uses data from the Federal Highway Administration National Bridge Inventory.
+This indicator examines the percentage of bridges in poor health and the total number of bridges using data from the Federal Highway Administration National Bridge Inventory.
 In 2018, the Federal Highway Administration’s National Bridge Inventory changed its procedures for bridge evaluation and no longer reports the number of structurally deficient bridges.
 Instead, bridges are categorized as good, fair, or poor.

 Why is it important?

-Assessing the number of bridges and the proportion of bridges in poor health can aid in evaluating infrastructure maintenance needs to maintain efficient transportation systems.
-This indicator has the potential to help long-term planning improvements.
+Assessing the number and proportion of bridges in poor health can help evaluate infrastructure maintenance needs to maintain efficient transportation systems.
+This indicator has the potential to help with long-term planning improvements.

 How is the region performing?